 17. Is your current weather situation extremely hot, cold, humid, or dry?

 Extreme weather conditions can affect the quality of your dough and fermentation.
-Be prepared for shorter or longer proof and bake times than normal.
-You can read a lot more about how the weather can cause your dough to overproof here.
+Be prepared for shorter or longer proof and bake times than average.

 **This might be a good time to try the DOUGH cycle on your bread machine.
 Shape the dough yourself and bake in your conventional oven.
-This will allow you to adjust the proofing and baking times for your current weather conditions.
+Adjusting the proofing and baking times for your current weather conditions will be easier.

 Why is my Bread Machine Bread so Dense?